A great BASE for business

 Real Life Digital

-A highly specialised web development consultancy is the first business to move into a new innovation centre in East Hampshire. […]
+A highly specialised web development consultancy is the first business to move into a new innovation centre in East Hampshire.
+Real Life Digital, run by brothers Barry and Darren Fisher, signed up to a two-desk office with a “comfy sofa” at BASE Bordon Innovation Centre.
+They relocated the business from […]